mlaursen/react-md/README.md

 * Scrollable tabs do not exist for desktop.
 Wasn't sure how to calculate it yet or set it up.
 * Hopefully update ListItem components to not require Line1 and Line2 crap.
-* Time pickers are not fully implemented.
-It shows an empty circle.
-So helpful!
 * The circular progress only does not animate the stroke-width or whatever it is called in IE.
 * Autocomplete
 * Data Tables -- there is some starter css for tables in [\_data-tables.scss](../master/src/scss/components/_data-tables.scss) but no components with functionality.
 * Bottom sheets
 * Grid lists
-* Sidebar
 * Steppers
 * Eventually add Floating button transitions/morphing abilities.
 Ex: Speed Dial, Morph into toolbar/material/paper
 * Eventually add a way to use chips in text fields